Akira Kurosawa: Red Beard (1965)

 The film marked something of an end of an era for its creator.
 The director himself recognized this at the time of its release, telling critic Donald Richie that a cycle of some kind had just come to an end and that his future films and production methods would be different.
 His prediction proved quite accurate.
-Beginning in the late 1950s, television began increasingly to dominate the leisure time of the formerly large and loyal Japanese cinema audience.
+Beginning in the late 1950s, television increasingly dominated the leisure time of the formerly large and loyal Japanese cinema audience.
 And as film company revenues dropped, so did their appetite for risk—particularly the risk represented by Kurosawa's costly production methods.
 Red Beard also marked the midway point, chronologically, in the artist's career.
-During his previous twenty-nine years in the film industry (which includes his five years as assistant director), he had directed twenty-three films, while during the remaining twenty-eight years, for many complex reasons, he would complete only seven more.
+During his previous twenty-nine years in the film industry (including his five years as assistant director), he had directed twenty-three films; during the remaining twenty-eight years, for many complex reasons, he would complete only seven more.
 Also, for reasons never adequately explained, Red Beard would be his final film starring Toshiro Mifune.
 Yū Fujiki, an actor who worked on The Lower Depths, observed, regarding the closeness of the two men on the set, "Mr. Kurosawa's heart was in Mr. Mifune's body."
 Donald Richie has described the rapport between them as a unique "symbiosis".